 Some anti-aging researchers (such as Dr. Valter Longo) have suggested that diets which are low in protein, leucine, and/or calories, and exclude most animal-based foods, are the best choice for longevity.
-(Longo recommends around 45 grams of protein a day, and sticking with a Mediterranean/pescatarian.
+Longo recommends eating around 45 grams of protein a day, and sticking with a Mediterranean/pescatarian.

-Others, like Dr. Rhonda Patrick recommend about twice as more protein as Dr. Longo — and eating an omnivorous diets.
+Others, like Dr. Rhonda Patrick recommend eating twice as more protein as Dr. Longo — and eating an omnivorous diets.

-Still others (such as Dr. Peter Attia, Professor Don Layman, and Dr. Gabrielle Lyon) recommend eating three or four times as much, i.e., around one gram of protein per pound of body weight per day, to support immune health and prevent sarcopenia, and that animal-based foods can be a healthy choice.
+Still others (such as Dr. Peter Attia, Professor Don Layman, and Dr. Gabrielle Lyon) recommend eating around one gram of protein per pound of body weight per day, to support immune health and prevent sarcopenia, and that animal-based foods can be a healthy choice.